On the Ziv-Merhav theorem beyond Markovianity II: leveraging the thermodynamic formalism: Examples

 In this subsection, we use a particular family of models from statistical mechanics as a mean to further illustrate the applicability of some of our results.
 While the decoupling and decay properties are discussed in the context of more general summable interactions in~\cite{CR23,BGPR}, we focus here on long-range ferromagnetic models on~$\zz$.
-In this context, a translation-invariant Gibbs measure~$\P$ on~$\{-1,+1\}^\nn$ can be obtained from a limiting procedure starting from finite-volume (volume~$n$) Hamiltonians
+In this context, a translation-invariant Gibbs measure~$\P$ on~$\{-1,+1\}^\nn$ can be obtained from a limiting procedure starting from finite-volume (volume~$2n+1$) Hamiltonians

-for each $n\in\nn$, where $(J_k)_{k=1}^{\infty}$ is a summable, positive sequence and~$h$ is a real parameter (the field strength), and from an additional positive parameter~$\beta$ (the inverse temperature).
+for each $n\in\nn$, where $(J_k)_{k=1}^{\infty}$ is a nonnegative, nonincreasing, summable sequence and~$h$ is a real parameter (the field strength), and from an additional positive parameter~$\beta$ (the inverse temperature).
 We do not describe this well-known procedure, which can be found e.g.\ in~\cite[\S{IV.2}]{Ell}.